NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Experiments

-We discuss two empirical design choices that notably help NFT achieve strong performance. \textbf{Prioritize harder questions.} We find that assigning higher weights to difficult questions with a low answer correctness rate $ \hat{r}_\vq$ can enhance model performance.
+\textbf{Prioritize harder questions.} We find that assigning higher weights to difficult questions with a low answer correctness rate $ \hat{r}_\vq$ can enhance model performance.
 We achieve this mainly by selecting $\omega(\vq)$ in Eq.~\ref{eq:pratical_loss} from 3 choices: (1) $\omega(\vq)=1$.
 (2) $\omega(\vq)=1-r_\vq$, which aligns NFT with Dr. GRPO in on-policy training (Sec. \ref{sec:connection}).
 (3) $\omega(\vq) = \sqrt{(1-r_\vq) / r_\vq}$, which aligns NFT with GRPO.
 Figure \ref{fig:promptweight} visualizes different $\omega(\vq)$, and their effect for NFT and RFT.
 We find choices (2) and (3) perform similarly, both outperforming constant weighting choice (1).

 \textbf{Avoid overpenalizing mistakes.} The clip value $\epsilon$ of NFT (Eq.~\ref{eq:pratical_loss}) sets an upper bound on the penalty weight when the likelihood ratio $R_\theta^t$ for negative answers increases.
 When $\epsilon$ is small (e.g., near zero), the algorithm empirically assigns high penalties to rising likelihoods of incorrect answers (Figure \ref{fig:epsilon}).
 However, our experiments show that overly aggressive penalization with $\epsilon\rightarrow 0$ degrades overall performance.
 We thus adopt a default setting of $\epsilon = 1.0$.